floppyinfant/JUCE_VJi/docs/cpp/LEARN_CPP.md

 https://github.com/federico-busato/Modern-CPP-Programming

 (Effective C++: 55 Specific Ways to Improve Your Programs and Designs, 3.
-Auflage, Scott Meyers, 2005)
+Ed., Scott Meyers, 2005)

 (More Effective C++: 35 New Ways to Improve Your Programs and Designs, Scott Meyers, 1996)